 Temperatures range from zero to 20F (-20C to -5C) throughout the day.
 Sub-zero temperatures are common, especially at night and at higher elevations.
 The record low temperature is -66F (-54C).
-Snowfall is highly variable.
+Temperatures and amount of snowfall is highly variable throughout the park.
+The North Entrance at Gardiner, MT, is typically milder than other sections of the park.
 While the average is 150 inches a year, it is not uncommon for higher elevations to get twice that amount.

 Fun Fact: The record low temperature for the park was -66 degrees F (-54 C) on February 9, 1933 (West Entrance, Riverside Station).